Using information in an ethical and legal manner is essential when engaging in any educational activity.

 See the E-Resources Tab on the Library Copyright Guide for more details.

-Translation, adaptation and performance in public for the purpose of serving students with perceptual disabilties, as long as the work is not commerically available in that format, are permitted.
+Translation, adaptation, and performance in public for the purpose of serving students with perceptual disabilities, as long as the work is not commercially available in that format, are permitted.

 Note: making a large print book is not permissible without permission from the copyright holders.

-You may copy materials for which you have the copyright holder's permission.
+You may copy materials for which you have the copyright holder's permission, either through a Creative Commons license or through written or spoken permission.

 You may copy materials found in the Public Domain.